Business Call Recording: How to Record Calls and Stay Compliant

 For example, you can set all recordings to automatically be deleted every week, month, or year.

 Is there a storage limit?

-Telzio does not charge for call recordings, or limit the number of audio recordings that can be stored.
+Telzio does not charge for call recordings, or limit the number of audio recordings that can be stored, making it ideal for contact centers and call centers.
 Call recording is one of the many VoIP features included from day one.

 Call recordings can be automatically downloaded using the Telzio API or Zapier.
 You can always manually download recordings directly from the dashboard, but if you want to store your recordings on the company server, you can do that too.

 Both the Telzio Webhooks and Zapier enable you to create triggers that tell the system when and where to download call recordings.
 For example, you can create a trigger that fires each time new recordings are stored, and the recordings will automatically be added to an application like Google Drive or Dropbox.

 Call Recording and Compliance

 Laws for recording phone calls vary by state, and ultimately it is up to you to determine if you’re compliant.
 Generally, if both parties have consented to the call being recorded, then it is legal.
 Some states only require one-party consent.
 In some states you can notify the caller that the call is being recorded, and if they continue the call that indicates their acceptance.
 Some industries may even require that calls be recorded, for example to document the authorization of a financial transaction.
 Keep in mind Federal, State and HIPAA rules that might apply to you.

 Regardless, it's important to be transparent to your customers.

 Telzio provides the option to insert a custom announcement before each call is connected, to let the caller know that the call is being recorded.
 Announcements can be recorded directly through the browser, uploaded as an audio file, or generated via text-to-speech.
 Using our text-to-speech tool, it’s easy to add a quick message before the caller is patched through.
 For example, “this call is being recorded for quality assurance.”